jstamant/baiteroids-guile/README.md

 make serve
 ```

-To check if the program works, visit https://localhost:8088 in your
+To check if the program works, visit https://localhost:8088 in your web browser.
-web browser.
-We recommend using Mozilla Firefox or Google Chrome.
+Using Mozilla Firefox or Google Chrome is recommended.
+Hoot is not supported on
-Hoot is not supported on Safari at this time.
+Safari at this time.

 When it's time to publish the game to itch.io, run: